 Tokanui psychiatric hospital opened in 1912 with a few patients transferred from Porirua Hospital (near Wellington), and grew rapidly.
 In the 1960s Tokanui was one of the largest such institutions in New Zealand, with more than 1,200 patients and hundreds of staff.
 Praised for its innovative therapy programmes but criticised for overcrowding, Tokanui closed in 1997 as part of a government policy to abolish large psychiatric institutions.
 That year the Henry Rongomau Bennett Centre, a mental health unit at Waikato Hospital, opened.

 Several themes have dominated Waikato local politics.
 One, common to other regions, was promotion of economic development by chambers of commerce and local councils.
 Another was rivalry between Hamilton and Cambridge, evident in debates over the best site for the A & P (agricultural and pastoral) show, the hospital and the university.
-Yet another was the ambivalent relationship with Auckland.
-Auckland capitalists financed the development of Waikato lands in the 19th century, and Auckland was the main port for Waikato produce.
+A third was the ambivalent relationship with Auckland.
+Auckland capitalists financed the development of Waikato lands in the 19th century, and Auckland was the main port for Waikato produce exports.
 Many 20th-century retail and industrial developments originated in Auckland.
-However, Auckland control of health and education increasingly irritated Waikato residents and there were determined fights to establish local administration of both.
+However, Auckland control of health and education increasingly irritated Waikato residents and there were determined campaigns to establish local administration of both.

 One of the Waikato’s best-known contributions to national politics was the McGillicuddy Serious Party, which flourished between 1984 and 1999.
 It grew out of a university student group known as Clan McGillicuddy, presided over by self-proclaimed ‘laird’ Graeme Cairns.
 The party used satire to highlight the absurdity of other parties’ policies, advocating a ‘great leap backwards’ to a medieval way of life to solve the nation’s problems.